Netflix/lemur-docker/README.md

 ### Default Config

 This comes with a default `lemur.conf.py`.
-Things like encryption keys and tokens have been randomized in these **should** be generated and persisted securely for anything other than experimentation.
+Things like encryption keys and tokens have been randomized in these configs, and **should** instead be generated and persisted securely for anything other than experimentation.

 ### Default credentials on the postgres database